LisaHJung/O4B/README.md

 - The instrumentation setup and configuration must run before your application code.
   - One tool commonly used for this task is the –require flag.
 - In a properly instrumented application, the servce name is set as an environment variable.
-- To accomplish these two tasks, we added the following app "start" script to `package.json`
+- To meet these requirements, we added the following app "start" script to `package.json`

+**package.json**

 ```
 {
   "name": "latest",